department-of-veterans-affairs/generator-vets-website/README.md

 npm test
 ```

-This runs the automated test suite to verify your changes don't break existing functionality.
-Note that these tests only cover non-interactive mode - you should also manually test interactive mode by running the generator in vets-website.
+Note that these tests only cover non-interactive mode
+You should also manually test `yarn new:app` in vets-website.

 ### 5. Clean up when done